 Dementia.
 When HIV becomes very advanced, HIV-associated dementia or AIDS dementia complex can happen.
 These disorders impair cognitive function.
 This means that you may have trouble thinking, understanding, and remembering.
 This type of dementia can be life-threatening.
 It can often be prevented when antiretroviral medicines are taken the right way.

 Viral infections.
 HIV can raise your risk for several viral infections that strike the nervous system.
 Cytomegalovirus infections can impair cognitive function and physical control (like the use of legs and arms and bladder control).
 They can also affect eyesight, hearing, and your respiratory system, causing problems like pneumonia.
-People with AIDS are also likely to get a herpes virus infection, like shingles and inflammation in the brain and the spinal cord.
+People with AIDS are also likely to get a herpes virus infection, like shingles, and inflammation in the brain and spinal cord.
 The condition progressive multifocal leukoencephalopathy (PML) is also caused by a virus.
 PML is aggressive and dangerous.
 In some cases, it can be controlled with antiretroviral medicines.

 Fungal and parasitic infections.
 Cryptococcal meningitis is caused by a fungus.
 It leads to serious inflammation of the spinal cord and brain.
 A parasite can cause an infection called toxoplasma encephalitis.
 It often leads to confusion, seizures, and very painful headaches.
 Both of these infections can be deadly.